toke/toke.de/content/code/ansible-vault-pass.md

 draft: false
 ---

+**Note:**
+As Ansible progressed it may be better to use ansible-vault id for his purpose.

 Small helper script for usage with ansible-vault and ansible-playbook together with [pass](https://www.passwordstore.org/) Two implementations: first in bash and another one in python, which should be better as the git config hack to get ini files may fail